 To study how common waterhemp’s demography differs in three cropping systems suitable for the Midwestern USA, we used a factorial experiment design with nine crop identities crossed with two weed management regimes.
 Crop identity was assigned to main plots and comprised the combination of crop species and rotation system.
 The different weed management regimes were assigned to split plots and comprised conventional versus low herbicide regimes applied to the corn phase of each of the three rotation systems.
 The rotation systems used in this study comprised a 2-year corn-soybean rotation, a 3-year corn - soybean - oat (Avena sativa L.) intercropped with red clover (Trifolium pratense L.) rotation, and a 4-year corn - soybean - oat intercropped with alfalfa (Medicago sativa L.) - alfalfa rotation.
 There were four replications of each crop identity x herbicide regime combination.
 Field plots were located at the Iowa State University Agricultural Engineering and Agronomy Research Farm in Boone County, Iowa, USA.

-The general experiment design was provided by Nguyen and Liebman (2022a), but a more explicit description including tillage regimes used for each treatment is shown in Figure 1.
+The general experiment design was provided by Nguyen and Liebman (2022a), but a more explicit description, including tillage regimes used for each treatment, is shown in Figure 1.
 Contrasting herbicide regimes were used for corn at the experiment site from 2008 through 2020; soybean plots in the contrasting weed management regimes were treated with different herbicides during the 2008-2016 period but with the same herbicide regime during 2017-2020.
-During the period of the present study, data were collected in each experimental unit (eu) to accommodate the different weed management programs used in the corn phase of all crop rotations.
+During the present study, data were collected in each experimental unit (eu) to accommodate the different weed management programs used in the corn phase of all crop rotations.

 Figure 1: Conceptual diagram of the three rotation systems compared within the experiment.
 A cycle of four calendar years is shown.
 Tillage regimes are symbolized with arrows: thin, black ahead of crop sowing for field cultivation and medium, blue and bold orange after crop harvest for chisel and moldboard plowing, respectively.
 Crops are color-coded and displayed for the approximate months they were in the field.
 The emergence and establishment of common waterhemp plants are illustrated with black symbols.
 Grey plants shown in oat or alfalfa’s first year were physically controlled by crop harvest operations.
 Grey plants shown in alfalfa’s second year were physically suppressed three to four times by hay harvest.
 Alfalfa hay was harvested when approximately 15% of the plants flowered.
 Red clover in the O3 treatment and alfalfa in the A4 treatment were terminated by plowing in the late fall before growing corn in the following year, so the dark green bar in the 3-year rotation represents volunteer red clover, and the light green bar in the 4-year rotation represents the living alfalfa residue in the C4 treatment.